West Bank, 8-4-25

-For today, links to eight reports: from the Associated Press, Agence France-Presse, Reuters, Middle East Eye, and National Public Radio; others or at least headlines are accessible by clicking on their names or initials below.
-(GAZA 4-27-25 is HERE, or scroll down.
-YEMEN, IRAN and UKRAINE entries for this date are HEREHERE and HERE, or scroll up or down.) — MCM
+For today, links to reports from Anadolu Ajansi, the Associated Press, and Reuters; others or at least headlines are accessible by clicking on their names or initials below.
+(WEST BANK 8-3-25 is HERE, or scroll down.
+GAZA and MEDIA entries for today are HERE and HERE, or scroll up or down.
+NOTE: Only three entries today.) — MCM

 .